The start of our Trip

 The Chora church is located just outside the city, so you must drive a bit to get there.
-(The ancient Greek word Chora translates to ‚outside the city ‘.)
-So, we leave the big city and take the metro from our station Tophane to Yenikapi and change there from the M2 in the M1 to Topkapi-Ulubatli.
+(The ancient Greek word Chora translates to ‘outside the city ‘.)
+So, we leave the big city and take the metro from our station Tophane to Yenikapi and change there from the M2 to the M1 to Topkapi-Ulubatli.

-Meeting prying eyes, we stop in a small mom and pop shop to buy some water and see how quiet it can be in other parts of Istanbul.
+Meeting prying eyes, we stop in a small mom-and-pop shop to buy some water and see how quiet it can be in other parts of Istanbul.
 Finally, we arrive at the church.

 Unfortunately, we did not inquire in advance of our trip and find the outside of the church wrapped and in restoration work.
 Nevertheless, we buy a ticket but can see only a small fraction of the museum inside.
-Although the few frescoes and mosaics that we can see are very impressive, we are a little disappointed because despite that the church is under construction and offers very little to see, the complete admission is required (45 Lira = EUR 7,58).
+Although the few frescoes and mosaics that we can see are very impressive, we are a little disappointed because despite that the church is under construction and offers very little to see, complete admission is required (45 Lira = EUR 7,58).